ros-controls/ros2_control_demos/example_9/doc/userdoc.rst

   Gazebo Classic should be automatically installed.

   * If you have installed and compiled this repository locally, you can directly use the commands below.
-  * If you have installed it via the provided docker image, use the commands as described with :ref:`ros2_control_demos_install` to run the examples without Gazebo Classic.
-To run the example with Gazebo Classic execute
+  * If you have installed it via the provided docker image: To run the first two steps of this example (without Gazebo Classic), use the   commands as described with :ref:`ros2_control_demos_install`.
+To run the later steps using Gazebo Classic, execute

     .. code::

       docker run -it --rm --name ros2_control_demos --net host ros2_control_demos ros2 launch ros2_control_demo_example_9 rrbot_gazebo_classic.launch.py gui:=false

-    Then in your local machine you can run the Gazebo Classic client with
+    first.
+Then on your local machine you can run the Gazebo Classic client with

     .. code-block:: shell

       gzclient

-    and/or rviz2 with
+    and/or ``rviz2`` with

     .. code-block:: shell